 6 Key Trends That Boost Employee Productivity — Do you ask for input when making key decisions?
 Or do you make them alone?
 If you make them alone, you may be missing critical input.
 And that can lead you to make critical call center mistakes.
 The people most impacted by decisions can often provide powerful insights you can use to make a better, more productive decision.

-According to a recent survey 40% of the respondents feel mangers consistently fail to ask for input from others when making decisions.
+According to a recent survey, 40% of the respondents feel managers consistently fail to ask for input from others when making decisions.

 This finding may surprise you.
 But it’s only one of the findings uncovered by a recent survey on employee productivity and engagement.